Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

-Having investigated two concrete models by employing state-of-the-art thermodynamic methods, we delineate only a small fine-tuned parameter space where PBHs are viable DM candidates.
+Employing the fit~\eqref{eq:fpbh}, we identify a narrow region for $I(T_{{\rm p},1}) = 1$~where PBHs can constitute all of DM.
+However, a recent gauge-covariant study~\cite{Franciolini:2025ztf} found that this approach significantly overestimates the PBH production rate.
+A sizable abundance would thus require even smaller values $\beta/\Hp \ll 4$.
+Such a scenario can be estimated by rescaling $b_3 \to \chi b_3$ in eq.~\eqref{eq:fpbh}.
+Adjusting $\chi$ such that, e.g., $\fpbh(\beta/\Hp = 3) = 1$, we find $\fpbh = 0$ for our most optimist scenario $\beta/\Hp \simeq 5$.
+We have explicitly verified this by using the updated version of \texttt{deltaPT}~\cite{Lewicki:2024ghw}.

-Throughout this work, we used the standard critical density threshold $\deltac = 0.55$ for PBH formation~\cite{Lewicki:2024ghw} and {\tt deltaPT}~\cite{deltaPT:2024} to compute the FOPT-induced fluctuations.
-However, a recent gauge-covariant analysis~\cite{Franciolini:2025ztf} showed that this approach significantly overestimates the PBH production rate.
-Achieving a sizable abundance would then require even smaller values of $\beta/\Hp \lesssim 4$, which our results do not support.
-The need for extremely slow transitions places strong constraints on PBH formation from supercooled phase transitions and possibly excludes it completely.
+Having investigated two concrete models by employing state-of-the-art thermodynamic methods and estimating the PBH abundance using the updated overdensity criterion~\cite{Franciolini:2025ztf}, we find no parameter space where PBHs are viable DM candidates.
+Note that~\cite{Franciolini:2025ztf} neglects, e.g., the energy flux carried by the bubble walls.
+Therefore, the required $\beta/\Hp$ to achieve a sizable PBH population may change in upcoming studies.
+We stress that any new threshold value, however, should be above $\beta/\Hp \simeq 5$, which is a universal lower limit allowed by thermodynamics.

-{\em Summary.}--- The impact of theoretical uncertainties in computations of strongly supercooled FOPTs on the formation of PBHs can be summarized as follows: \begin{itemize} \item Employing state-of-the-art thermodynamic methods, we find the lowest values of $\beta/\Hp \sim \mathcal{O}(5)$ for the slowest transitions in the $\UOneCW$ and $\SUTwoX$ models.
-Whether percolation is successful highly depends on the employed percolation criterion.
-Specifically, criterion~\eqref{eq:percolation_criterion1} predicts a large no-percolation region in both models.
+{\em Summary.}--- Theoretical uncertainties in computations of strongly supercooled FOPTs impact PBH formation as follows: \begin{itemize} \item Using state-of-the-art thermodynamics, we find the slowest transitions in the $\UOneCW$ and $\SUTwoX$ models yield $\beta/\Hp = 5.99$ and $\beta/\Hp = 5.50$, respectively.
+Successful percolation depends sensitively on the criterion used; in particular, criterion $I(T_{{\rm p},2})$ predicts a large no-percolation region.

-\item For benchmark points that predict incomplete percolation at $\Tp$, the transition terminates at a lower temperature $\Tshrink$.
-For the $\UOneCW$ model, this can happen before the cosmic QCD transition occurs, while for $\SUTwoX$ we always find $\Tshrink < \TQCD$.
-QCD-sourced transitions always feature an enhanced inverse transition timescale due to the breaking of classical scale invariance through the chiral condensates.
+\item For benchmark points with incomplete percolation at $\Tp$, the transition terminates at $\Tshrink < \Tp$.
+In $\UOneCW$, this may precede the cosmic QCD transition, while in $\SUTwoX$, $\Tshrink < \TQCD$ always.
+QCD-sourced transitions always enhance $\beta/\Hp$ due to CSI breaking by chiral condensates.